Police rush to two-vehicle collision on busy Edinburgh City Bypass this morning

 Read MoreEdinburgh locals complain to council about overflowing bins and 'filthy' city ce...

+A spokesperson for Police Scotland confirmed that no-one was injured in the crash.

-According to Traffic Scotland, police and TRISS are en-route to the scene.
+According to Traffic Scotland, police and TRISS were both in attendance at the scene of the collision.